 - Where a change of address has occurred which means the home address is significantly closer to the preferred school or is now in the catchment area of the preferred school

 - Where new evidence is introduced and is supported by a letter from the hospital consultant, health visitor, social worker which could not have been introduced at the time of the original hearing

-All requests linked to a change in circumstances should be sent to the Admissions Services Team at the Town Hall.
+All requests linked to a change in circumstances should be sent to the school.

 What if my child has special educational needs?